iNsight by Özlem Yetkinoglu Sobhi.

 Sweden achieved reductions almost in every category including heat and power production, domestic transport and industry.
 Norway achieved reductions from industry, however sharp increase in emissions from oil and gas production and domestic transport has contradicted this development and nearly flattened national emissions.

-In Norway, 30 % of the national greenhouse gas emissions comes from domestic transport, 28 % from oil and gas production and transportation, 23 % from industry.
+In Norway, 30 % of the national GHG emissions comes from domestic transport, 28 % from oil and gas production and transportation, 23 % from industry.
 In Sweden, 32 % of national emissions comes from industry and 31 % from domestic transport.

 Both Sweden and Norway are two of the first countries to introduce CO2 tax for burning fossil fuels; implemented first in 1991.